NathanaelGo/the-halcyon-cradle/NPCs/Points of Chaos/Raziel, the Point of Secrets.md

 ___
 ### Summary
-[[Ravane Soga'tae|Ravane]] saw it while looking through the telescope Names not tied to the tether of this world
-Found refuge in the bode of our foes
-Has been erased? [[The Zignus Institute|The Institute]] doesn't really know

 Called [[Morai]] a [[Walker]].
 Find [[Deus Zignus]], they must return [[Pandora's Box]] It doesn't want the space rock knowledge to fall into the wrong hands.

-Wants to meet myalrin/the party - is above us - is watching us
+Wants to meet myalrin/the party - is above us - is watching us - Meet in SpAcE!!!

+Domain: Secrets Magic Mystery
+Doesn't like the common tongue - hard to convey info Some of our kind is up with him